claywares/cogc-site/src/ch01-02-ipr.md

 ## WHEN
 - The IPR process should be invoked whenever significant design, strategic, or technical decisions need to be made—especially those that involve cross-functional dependencies.
 - It is particularly helpful in:
-  - Major architectural decisions: when choosing platforms, tools, or methodologies that could affect the company’s future scalability.
+  - Major architectural decisions: when choosing platforms, tools, or methodologies that could affect the company's future scalability.
   - Cross-functional projects: where teams from different areas (e.g., product, engineering, operations) need alignment.
   - Strategic pivots or transformations: when decisions need to be made that could impact long-term strategy or organizational change (e.g., adopting new technology or entering a new market).
 - The process is flexible enough to apply to different stages of decision-making, from early scoping to more detailed evaluations.
 However, timing is crucial: early engagement helps avoid costly late-stage changes, while late-stage reviews ensure that all risks and dependencies are considered before finalizing.